 This page is continuously being updated

-Click here for the HPTN Manual of Procedures (MOP).
+Click here for the HPTN Manual of Operations (MOP).

 Click here to see past Community Engagement trainings.

 Click here to download HPTN logo files and templates including posters, Network slide deck, and letterhead.

 Visit this page for updates and resources related to COVID-19.